fmichea/sm64-livesplit-autosplitter/README.md

 The splitting moment depends on a few conditions.
 Once the correct number of stars has been grabbed:

 - If the star grab animation with stage exit is happening, the split will happen on fadeout.
 - If the star grab animation does not exit stage (100 coins star), the split happens immediately.
+Exception: For bowser reds, split happens on pipe entry by default (settings can change this).
 - If the star is grabbed in the castle, not a stage, the split happens when entering the next stage (fade in).

 Note: If using subsplit, the first star requirement is used on the split with both subsplit category and split.